-Each year, many new directors take their first production to the Edinburgh Festival Fringe.
+Each year, many new directors take their first production to the Edinburgh Fringe Festival.
 There are also other large fringe theatre festivals throughout the UK, so it is worth investigating if your local town has one.

 Look for job vacancies at:

 Many jobs are filled by word of mouth and by being in the right place at the right time.
-It is worth sending speculative letters to artistic directors or producers at larger venues, particularly if you already have relevant qualifications and experience.
-Contacts can be found at the British Performing Arts Yearbook.
+It's worth sending speculative letters to artistic directors or producers at larger venues, particularly if you already have relevant qualifications and experience.
+Contacts can be found at the Performing Arts Yearbook.

-As it's likely you'll have built up experience before becoming a theatre director, you will already have many of the necessary skills.
+As it's likely you'll have built up experience before becoming a theatre director, you'll already have many of the necessary skills.

 Many directors have no formal training and continue to develop required skills on the job.
-Few venues can afford to sponsor in-service training and if you are a freelance director, you will need to fund it yourself.
+Few venues can afford to sponsor in-service training and if you are a freelance director, you'll need to fund it yourself.

 Some drama schools offer specialist courses in directing.
 Accredited courses in subjects such as stage management or technical theatre are available through the Federation of Drama Schools.
 It also provides details of other non-accredited relevant courses.

 You may be able to gain some experience with professional regional theatre companies through the Regional Theatre Young Director Scheme (RTYDS).
 This offers various programmes including an introduction to directing, a three-month placement and 18-month residency.
 It also provides details of other schemes at various regional theatres for emerging directors.

 The professional body for theatre and opera directors in the UK is Stage Directors UK (SDUK).
-Membership with them may open up networking and professional development opportunities.
+SDUK membership may open up networking and professional development opportunities.